hansenda/hansenda.github.io/education.md

 ### Lectures

-Theory and practice of translation from English into French I (ULiège, 2023)
+Theory and practice of translation from Dutch into French I (ULiège, 2023)

 Documentary and corpus research (ULiège, 2022)